-In mathematics, it can correspond to a one-step, clearly defined, and straight algorithmic procedure, or solving basic calculation problems that require a single step (addition, subtraction, Et al.).
-Keywords that signify Level 1 Depth of Knowledge in mathematics are: “Identify”, “recall”, “measure”, “recognize”, and “use”.
+In mathematics, the first level of DOK entails problems that are clearly defined and use a one-step, straight algorithmic procedure, or solving basic calculation problems that require a single step (addition, subtraction, et al.).
+The Recall and Reproduction level does not require the student to delve deep into identifying the operations required to solve the problem.
+Keywords that signify Level 1 Depth of Knowledge in mathematics are “identify”, “recall”, “measure”, “recognize”, and “use”.

 Level 2 (Skill/Concept)

-This requires the student to make some decisions as to how to best approach the problem, and to contrast as well as compare concepts.
+The second level of DOK involves making the best suitable choice to solve the problem.
+The student is required to make some decisions as to how to best approach the problem and to contrast as well as compare concepts.
 “Estimate”, “organize”, “make observations”, “classify”, “compare data”, and “collect and display data” are keywords of this level.

 Level 3 (Strategic Thinking)

-The activities at this level typically require the student to explain their thinking as well as logic and make conjectures.
-“Explain and support with evidence”, “draw conclusions from the observations”, “explain the phenomena in terms of concepts”, and “cite the appropriate evidence and develop a logical argument for the concept”, represent the keywords for this Depth of Knowledge level.
+The activities at the third level of DOK typically require the student to explain their thinking as well as logic and make conjectures.
+“Explain and support with evidence”, “draw conclusions from the observations”, “explain the phenomena in terms of concepts”, and “cite the appropriate evidence and develop a logical argument for the concept” represent the keywords for this Depth of Knowledge level.

 Level 4 (Extended Thinking)

-In the tasks of this level, the learner has to create multiple connections and relate within and among the applicable content areas in order to select the best approach to solve the problem.
-Following are the keywords of Level 4 Mathematics Depth of Knowledge: “Create and carry out experiments”, “combine and synthesize ideas into concepts”, and “critique the experimental design”.
+The fourth level of DOK requires the learner to create multiple connections and relate within and among the applicable content areas to select the best approach to solve the problem.
+The keywords of Level 4 Mathematics Depth of Knowledge are “Create and carry out experiments”, “combine and synthesize ideas into concepts”, and “critique the experimental design”.

-In science, “knowledge” can refer to both, content knowledge as well as knowledge of processes.
+In science, “knowledge” can refer to content knowledge as well as knowledge of processes.

 Level 1.
 Recall and Reproduction

-Simple science procedures/processes and a distinct series of steps are performed in Level 1 of Science Depth of Knowledge.
-Some examples that represent a few Level 1 tasks include:
+Simple science procedures/processes and a distinct series of steps are performed in Level 1 of Depth of Knowledge Framework for Science.
+Some examples that represent a few Level 1 tasks include the following:

 Level 2.
 Skill/Concept

-Problems that contain keywords like “classify”, “estimate”, “organize”, “make observations”, Et al., which require multiple steps for solving are classified under this level.
-Example:
+Problems that contain keywords like “classify”, “estimate”, “organize”, “make observations”, et al. and require multiple steps for solving are classified under this level.

 Level 3.
 Strategic Thinking

-The solutions of tasks classified within this level require an explanation not only of the conclusion reached but of the thinking and reasons for choosing the appropriate answer.
-Few Level 3 tasks include:
+The solutions of tasks classified within this level require an explanation not only of the conclusion reached but of the logic and reasoning for the appropriate answer.
+A few Level 3 tasks include the following:

-Identify research queries and create investigations for a scientific problem.
+- Identifying research queries and creating investigations for a scientific problem

 Level 4.
 Extended Thinking

-Tasks at this level are complicated and cognizance intensive.
-They require complex reasoning, experimental design, and planning, and may very well go on for an extended period of time.
-Its examples include:
+Tasks at this level are complicated and cognizance-intensive.
+They require complex reasoning, experimental design, and planning and may very well be performed over a period of time.
+Examples include:

-Carry out an investigation, from stating a problem to creating and conducting an experiment, to analysing its data and forming conclusions.
+- Carry out an investigation, from stating a problem to creating and conducting an experiment to analyzing its data and forming conclusions.